mkffl/mkffl.github.io/_posts/2022-08-01-mediation.markdown

     outcome = pm.Bernoulli("promotion", p_promotion)
 ```

-`model1` represents the outcome of a BankBank employee review process as a random variable, which depends on the employee's minority status only via the business unit they chose to work in.
+`model1` represents the outcome of a BigBankCorp employee review process as a random variable, which depends on the employee's minority status only via the business unit they chose to work in.
 We can check the absence of direct connection by inspecting `model1`'s graph

 ```python
 pymc3.model_to_graphviz(model1)